marmhm/KG-metadata-tool-usability-study/Usability_study_Introduction.md

 <p style="font-size:85%; text-align:center; margin-top:10px;">
 <em>Note:</em> Some fields, such as <strong>Distribution Information</strong>, include <strong>sub-elements</strong> for more detailed access descriptions.
 </p>
+---

+*Note:* The schema specifies which elements are **required** and which are **optional**, and defines the **expected value type** for each.
+For instance, a title is free text, a theme is an IRI, a date follows a standard date format, and a distribution includes structured subfields like *mediaType*, *downloadURL*, and *accessURL*.

 ## Writing Metadata in Turtle Format